Convergence of backpropagation with momentum for network architectures with skip connections: Experiments

-The Olivetti faces dataset \cite{minear2004lifespan} comprises of a set of 400 gray-scale face images consisting of ten different images of 40 distinct subjects.
-Images for some subjects were taken with varying lighting, facial expressions (e.g. open / closed eyes, smiling / not smiling) and facial details (e.g. glasses / no glasses).
+The Olivetti faces dataset \cite{minear2004lifespan} is comprised of a set of 400 gray-scale face images consisting of ten different images of 40 distinct subjects.
+Images for some subjects were taken with varying lighting, facial expressions (e.g. open / closed eyes, smiling / not smiling), and facial details (e.g. glasses / no glasses).
 The images are $64\times64$ in size and are quantized to 8-bit [0-255] scale.
-A $4096-500-500-code-500-500-4096$ MLP network was used for training the face dataset.
-Both sequential and cross-connected versions of the MLP were trained.
+A $4096 (L_0) - 500 (L_1) - 500 (L_2) - code (L_3) - 500 (L_4) - 500 (L_5) - 4096 (L_6)$ MLP network was used for training the face dataset.
+Like the previous example, each node in layer $L_1$ is connected to all nodes in $L_3$ and each node in layer $L_4$ is connected to all nodes in $L_6$.

 The original $64\times64$ images were transformed to a $1\times4096$ vector.
 For training, 350 images were used, and 50 images were used for the testing dataset.
 Both AutoEncoders and CrossEncoders were trained for 300 epochs using SGD optimizer with a learning rate set to 0.001 and momentum of 0.95.
 For the given task, we used several lower dimension representations, such as $1\times600$, $1\times300$, and $1\times30$, respectively.
 Table \ref{table8} illustrates the performance of the respective networks for different code size using peak signal to noise ratio (PSNR), structural similarity index (SSIM), and normalized root mean squared error (NRMSE) metrics.
 In Table \ref{table8}, we observe improved performance for CrossEncoders across all performance metrics.